xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 When viewing the set, you ignore the tags and just list out the data values $x$, keeping in mind that (1) they are not ordered (at least not consistently across different users), and (2) there may be duplicates.

 > **Example.** In a flash card app, you could represent the deck of cards using a unique set, using $x$ to hold the flash card's value (e.g., its front and back strings).
 Users can edit the deck by adding a new card or deleting an existing one, and duplicate cards are allowed.
-Note that we have no info about the order of cards; you could perhaps sort them alphabetically in editing mode, and randomly (independently for each player) in practice mode.
+Note that the collaborative state is just the *set* of cards; there is no ordering info.
+You could perhaps sort them alphabetically in editing mode (to make them consistent), and randomly in practice mode (deliberately inconsistent).

 It is obvious that the state of the set, as seen by a specific user, is always the set of elements for which they have received an $add$ message but no $delete$ messages.
 This holds regardless of the order in which they receive concurrent messages.
 Thus the unique set is a CRDT.